Annaamalai: Plot

-Ekambaram helps Annaamalai to secure funds.
-Annaamalai starts a small sweets business and, over the course of fifteen years, becomes one of the wealthiest hoteliers of Madras; he builds a star hotel in which becomes more popular than Ashok's hotel.
+Ekambaram helps Annaamalai secure funds.
+Annaamalai starts a small sweets business and, over the course of fifteen years due to hard work and toil, becomes one of the wealthiest hoteliers in Madras; he builds a star hotel which becomes more popular than Ashok's hotel.
 Sargunam steals money from Ashok and knowing this, Ashok asks him to leave.
 Sargunam joins Annaamalai's hotel and also marries Annaamalai's sister, Kamala.
-Annaamalai triumphs Ashok and becomes the president of the hotels association and Ashok faces financial troubles.
+Annaamalai triumphs over Ashok and becomes the president of the hotel association and Ashok faces financial troubles.
 When Annaamalai learns that his daughter Priya and Ashok's son Deepak love each other, he opposes this because of his hatred for Ashok.

 During the public auction of a plot, Annaamalai tricks Ashok into bidding for ₹120 million, even though it is not worth more than ₹30 million.
-Ashok is forced to sell his bungalow to pay for the plot and Annaamalai purchases Ashok's bungalow, but soon after he gives the registration document to his mother Sivagami and asks her to hand it over to Ashok itself thinking about the old friendship.
+Ashok is forced to sell his bungalow to pay for the plot and Annaamalai purchases Ashok's bungalow, but soon after he gives the registration document to his mother Sivagami and asks her to hand it over to Ashok since he did not want to punish his friend thinking about the old friendship.
 Ashok and Gangadharan realise their mistake and apologise to Sivagami knowing Annaamalai's kind heart.
 Annaamalai learns about Gangadharan and Sargunam's document forgery, and that Ashok was unaware of their plans.
 Sargunam later hires Don, an assassin, to kill Ashok to usurp his wealth.
 But Annaamalai saves Ashok, kills Don and Sargunam seeks forgiveness.
 Annaamalai and Ashok reconcile, and fix their children's marriage.